dekarrin/rezi/README.md

 REZI supports all built-in basic types.
 Additionally, any type that implements `encoding.BinaryMarshaler` can be encoded, and any type that implements `encoding.BinaryUnmarshaler` with a pointer receiver can be decoded.
+Additionally, any type that implements `encoding.TextMarshaler` can be encoded, and any type that implements `encoding.TextUnmarshaler` can be decoded.
+If a type implements both sets of functions, REZI will prefer the binary marshaling functions.

 REZI supports slice, array, and map types whose values are of any supported type (including those whose values are themselves slice, array, or map values).
 Maps